ucsd-cse29/ss1-25/src/index.md

     - Problem set scores: 3, 3, 3, 3, 3 (15)
     - Exam scores: 1, 0, 1 (2)
     - Lecture participation: 5 (in A section)

+## Policies

+Individual assignments describe policies specific to the assignment.
+Some general policies for the course are here.

 ## FAQ/AFQ (Anticipated Frequent Questions)